The 20 Best Multicentric Reticulohistiocytosis Doctors Near Me in Washington, US

 Offers Telehealth

-Michi Shinohara is a Dermatologist in Seattle, Washington.
+Michi Shinohara is a Dermatologist practicing medicine in Seattle, Washington.
 Dr. Shinohara is rated as an Advanced provider by MediFind in the treatment of Multicentric Reticulohistiocytosis.
-Her top areas of expertise are Cutaneous T-Cell Lymphoma (CTCL), T-Cell Lymphoma, Mycosis Fungoides, and Lymphomatoid Papulosis.
+She is also highly rated in 19 other conditions, according to our data.
+Her clinical expertise encompasses Cutaneous T-Cell Lymphoma (CTCL), T-Cell Lymphoma, Mycosis Fungoides, and Lymphomatoid Papulosis.

 Advanced in Multicentric Reticulohistiocytosis